casperpanduro/letterfy/README.md

 # letterfy.js
-This is plugin that displays a string one letter at a time
+This is a plugin that displays a string one letter at a time

 ## The Markup
 First of all, include the "letterfy.min.js" to your project.